coverclock/com-diag-hazer/README.md

 Linux 5.3.0
 GNU 9.2.1

+Raspberry Pi 5 Model B Rev 1.0 d04170
+ARM Cortex-A76 x4
+Ubuntu 24.04.1 LTS (Noble Numbat)
+Linux 6.8.0-2016-raspi-realtime (with PREEMPT_RT patches)
+GNU 2.39

 Your mileage may vary.

 Hazer and gpstool are not resource intensive.
 I routinely run gpstool on an old 32-bit Intel i686 netbook, and run several simultaneous instances of gpstool on a single Rasbperry Pi 4B.

 # Diagnostics